owulveryck/blog/content/post/simple-rnn-in-go.md

 # Conclusion

-This is only the begining of what I am planing with RNN.
+This is only the beginning of what I am planing with RNN.
 I have now understood the principle.
-The tool offers me very good oportunities to develop some sample that could be useful in my everyday life.
+The tool offers me very good opportunities to develop some sample that could be useful in my everyday life.
 For example, I am planing to write a codec that would parse log files of an application.
-This pplication would generate an output that could be decoded into a status of the plateform, such as red, green and blue.
+This application would generate an output that could be decoded into a status of the platform, such as red, green and blue.
-With the correct data about when warnings or failures occured, it could be doable to predict the next failure... before it happens.
+With the correct data about when warnings or failures occurred, it could be doable to predict the next failure... before it happens.

 The code is on my github.
-It needs twaking and deep testing.
+It needs tweaking and deep testing.
 I have learned as well that testing a neural network was not as easy as testing a web app.
 I have implemented a backup and restore mechanism, therefore you can retrain a model, or use a pre-trained model.

 I have also uploaded a binary distribution and a pre-trained model if you want to play with it on your PC on [github](https://github.com/owulveryck/min-char-rnn).